Bias in Local Spin Measurements from Deformed Symmetries

-or, in more compact form,
+or, in more compact form

+Notice how this dressed operator {\it is not} hermitian with respect to the standard inner product on $\mathbb{C}^2 \otimes \mathbb{C}^2$, we will get back to this point soon.

 In the undeformed limit $R \to \mathbbm{1} \otimes \mathbbm{1}$, the dressing disappears and a generic dressed generator $\widetilde{A}$ reduces to the usual local observable.
-Using the quasitriangular identity \eqref{quasitid}, one can verify that a generic dressed operator is covariant under the adjoint action of $U_q(\mathfrak{su}(2))$
+Using the quasitriangular identity \eqref{quasitid}, one can verify that a generic dressed operator is covariant under the adjoint action of $U_q(\mathfrak{su}(2))$.
+For $h\in U_q(\mathfrak{su}(2))$ the two-qubit representation is given by \eqref{rho2cpr}

-It is instructive to see explicitly the covariance of such dressed operator.
-Let us consider first $J_+$.
-The global generator acting on a two-qubit state is